image of caduceus

 Notification shall be accomplished by:

-• posting such notice on the physician's or practice website; or
+• posting notice on a physician or practice website, if accessible; or

-The Notification of Departure/Closure of Practice Form is available to assist with the submission of this information to the board.
+The Custodian of Records Form is available to assist with the submission of this information to the board.

 A physician is not required to provide notice of his or her discontinuation of practice to patients if the physician: